 All plant foods, including fruits, vegetables, whole grains, and beans, have fiber.
-The American Dietetic Association recommends 25 grams per day for women and up to 38 grams for men.
+The Academy of Nutrition and Dietetics recommends 25 grams per day for women and up to 38 grams for men.
 After age 50, we need less fiber -- about 21 grams for women and 30 grams for men.
 Unfortunately, most of us only get about 15 grams per day, which may help explain why so many people get constipated.

 Examples of high-fiber foods include:

 - 1 small pear: 4.4 grams